 I was sad that I had to leave Republic Wireless again, but I had to have a working phone.
 So, when they told me they were introducing their new plans with a BYOP program (Bring Your Own Phone), I knew it was time to go back.
 I’m excited to be back and I only spend $20 per month for my service with the Moto Z Play phone, which I love.
 I was even able to call and text when in Jamaica!

 Since I’ve been back for a few months, I wanted to share with you my thoughts on their service, their phone selection, and their technology.
 I think you’ll love Republic Wireless if you’re looking to pay less and enjoy good service.
 I know I’ve been good since coming back and now I don’t have to worry about a new phone, since I can just go purchase one!

 *This is an update from my original Republic Wireless review as they have changed their plans and their phone selection.
 You can use the buttons below to skip to different sections.

-Republic Wireless is what I like to call a “disputer!”
+Republic Wireless is what I like to call a “disrupter!”
 They came in a stagnant industry and decided to change the way we call each other.
-Instead of diving into contracts, getting subsidized phones, and paying well over $100 per line, we know can enjoy hybrid wireless calling for a maximum of $40 per month.
+Instead of diving into contracts, getting subsidized phones, and paying well over $100 per line, we now can enjoy hybrid wireless calling for much less.
 You pay thousands per year just for the the luxury of owning and using a cell phone with the main carriers.